-- Since the end of March up to now, the number of hospitalizations is still steadily decreasing. - The largest group of the hospitalized COVID-19 patients in May 2023 is still made up by 80+'ers, closely followed by the group of 60-79 year olds.
-Overall, the distribution of these two groups fluctuate over the previous months, with the end of May being characterized by a increase of patients with an age above 80 years old (Figure 4). - Concerning the comorbidities, it is still clear that largest group in May is those having two or more comorbidities.
-Comparable to the age groups, the distribution of these categories has also been fluctuating over the last months.
-Here, the beginning of May is also being characterized by a decrease in patients have two or more comorbidities, while the end of May the percentage of this group is increasing again.
-(Table 1, Figure 8).
+- Since the end of March up to now, the number of hospitalizations is still steadily decreasing. - The largest group of the hospitalized COVID-19 patients in June 2023 is still made up by 80+'ers, closely followed by the group of 60-79 year olds.
+Overall, the distribution of these two groups fluctuate over the previous months, with the beginning of June being characterized by a decrease of patients with an age above 80 years old (Figure 4). - Concerning the comorbidities, it is still clear that largest group in June is those having two or more comorbidities.
+Comparable to the age groups, the distribution of these categories has also been fluctuating over the last months (Table1, Figure 8).